hayes/pothos/docs/guide/app-layout.md

 # App layout

-GiraphQL tries not to be opinionated about how you structure your code, and provides multiple ways of doing many things.
+Pothos tries not to be opinionated about how you structure your code, and provides multiple ways of doing many things.
 This short guide are a few conventions I use, as a starting place for anyone who is just looking for a decent setup that should just work.
 Everything suggested here is just a recommendation, and is completely optional.

 ## Files

-Here are a few files I create in almost every GiraphQL schema I have built:
+Here are a few files I create in almost every Pothos schema I have built:

 - `src/server.ts`: Setup and run your server \(probably apollo, as described in other guides\)
 - `src/builder.ts`: Setup for your schema builder.
 Does not contain any definitions for types in